lauem/test/test.md

 Here goes other text

 ### Heading Three
-This is the last text
+This is the last text.
+Add not change.

 # Heading
-More text
+Change some text

 # Heading
-More text
+Changed text.
+Added text.

 ## Heading
+Add more text